-According to the Government, the Landlords’ repair obligations have not changed.
-Tenants have a right to a decent, warm and safe place to live – and it's in the best interests of both tenants and us, as a landlord, to ensure that our homes are kept in good repair and free from hazards.
-No work will be carried out in any household which is isolating, or where an individual is being 'shielded', unless it's for us to remedy a direct risk to the safety of the household, such as emergency plumbing or repairs, and where the contractor is willing to do so.
+Our obligation to ensure that our homes are kept in good repair and free from hazards has not changed.
+No work will be carried out in any household which is isolating, unless there is a risk to the safety of the household, such as emergency plumbing or repairs, and where the contractor is willing to do so.
 In such cases, Public Health England guidelines will be adhered to.

 As a precaution, we're also screening all our customers on the day of appointments to avoid contact with customers who may have, or be exhibiting symptoms associated with COVID-19.
 All our contractors have been instructed to ensure Public Health England guidelines are adhered to; including maintaining a two-metre distance from any household occupants when carrying out a repair to maximise everyone’s safety.
 All our contractors are also being screened to ensure that those that may have symptoms, however mild, do not carry out works.

 On the advice of the government, we've closed our offices to minimise the chances of the virus spreading among residents, staff and our partners.
 Our staff are able to work remotely, and whilst we'll try and deliver a normal service, we may have to prioritise what we do in line with government advice and availability of resources.
 Even though we're now operating as a virtual business, the way you can get in touch hasn’t changed.